brentjeh/weekly-nerd-2223/README.md

 During my exploration of web design, I learned the importance of creating websites that aren't just visually appealing but are accessible to everyone.
 I discovered that in the digital world, inclusivity is just as important as aesthetics, functionality, or search engine optimization.
 I was inspired to write this article because of a talk I had attended which was given by Cyd Stumpel, a Front-end developer.

 ## Unraveling the Concept of Accessibility
-Accessibility, in the context of the web, means building websites that everyone, including people with disabilities, can use effectively.
-This includes people with auditory, cognitive, neurological, physical, speech, and visual impairments.
+The cornerstone of my research revolved around understanding what web accessibility means.
+The term refers to designing and creating websites that are inclusive, ensuring individuals with disabilities can perceive, understand, navigate, and interact with the web.
+It also means they can contribute to the web, a right enshrined in the Convention on the Rights of Persons with Disabilities (CRPD).

+Accessibility encompasses a wide range of disabilities, including blindness and low vision, deafness and hearing loss, learning disabilities, cognitive limitations, limited movement, speech disabilities, and photosensitivity.
-I found the concept beautifully summarized by the Web Content Accessibility Guidelines (WCAG), produced by the World Wide Web Consortium (W3C).
-They laid out four key principles that should guide the construction of an accessible website:
+I realized the importance of the Web Content Accessibility Guidelines (WCAG), a central element of web accessibility.
+Created by the World Wide Web Consortium (W3C), WCAG is organized around four principles known as POUR: Perceivable, Operable, Understandable, and Robust.

-- Perceivable: Can all users perceive the information?
-This principle entails providing alternatives for non-text content and ensuring that users can consume the content in various ways, such as visually or audibly.
+- Perceivable: This principle highlights that users must be able to perceive the information being presented.
+It can't be invisible to all of their senses.
+This involves providing text alternatives for non-text content, creating adaptable content, and making it distinguishable.
-- Operable: Can all users use the interface and navigate the website?
-Websites must be fully functional using only a keyboard, and users must be given ample time to consume the content.
-- Understandable: Is the operation of the interface and the information easily understood by users?
-Here, the focus is on making text readable, avoiding jargon, and ensuring web pages operate predictably.
+- Operable: This suggests that users must be able to operate the interface and navigation.
+The interface cannot require interaction that a user cannot perform.
+This includes making all functionalities available from a keyboard, providing users enough time, not designing content in a way that is known to cause seizures, and providing navigational aids.
+- Understandable: The principle explains that users must be able to understand the information as well as the operation of the interface.
+The web page should not appear or operate in an unpredictable way.
+This involves making text readable and understandable, making web pages appear and operate in predictable ways, and helping users avoid and correct mistakes.
-- Robust: Can a variety of technologies interpret the content reliably?
-This principle encourages forward-thinking design compatible with current and future user tools, including assistive technologies.
+- Robust: This states that users must be able to access the content as technologies advance.
+It ensures compatibility with current and future user tools, including assistive technologies.
+This involves maximizing compatibility with current and future user agents, including assistive technologies.

 ## Creating Accessible Websites: Key Insights from My Research
-Through my research, I've found that creating accessible websites involves several critical factors:
+Drawing from the WCAG guidelines, along with other resources, I've identified key steps and best practices to create accessible websites:

-- Consistent Navigation: Navigation should remain consistent throughout the website.
-This includes the placement of navigation bars, search bars, buttons, and links.
+- Consistent Navigation: Keeping navigation consistent throughout the website is critical.
+This means maintaining the placement of elements like navigation bars, buttons, and links in the same place across different pages.
+It helps users learn the layout of your site and find what they need more quickly.
-- Readable Text: The text should be easy to read.
-This involves selecting high-contrast color combinations, readable fonts, and an appropriate text size.
+- Readable Text: The text should be easy to read for everyone, including people with visual impairments or learning disabilities.
+This involves selecting high-contrast color combinations, sans serif fonts for body text, and a minimum text size of 16 pixels.
-- Alternative Text for Images: All images should include alternative text (alt text) to describe the image for those who cannot see it.
+- Alt Text for Images: Every image should have alternative text, often known as "alt text".
+This text describes the content of the image and is especially useful for those who use screen readers or have slow internet connections.
-- Accessible Forms: Forms should be designed with accessibility in mind, including appropriately labeled fields and error messages that help users correct mistakes.
+- Accessible Forms: Forms should be clearly labeled and provide clear instructions.
+This includes appropriately labeled fields, error identification that provides suggestions to the user to correct their input, and forms that are easily navigable using a keyboard.
-- Captions and Transcripts: Videos should have captions or transcripts available.
-This not only aids deaf and hard of hearing users, but also those who cannot play sound due to their current environment.
+- Media Alternatives: Provide alternatives for audio and video content.
+Videos should include captions and transcripts, while podcasts should provide a written transcript.
+These considerations are helpful for those who are hard of hearing or prefer to read rather than listen.
-- Keyboard Accessibility: All website functionality should be available using a keyboard.
-This helps people who cannot use a mouse or have difficulty with fine motor skills.
+Keyboard Accessibility: All website functionality should be accessible using only a keyboard.
+This includes access to all pages, links, content, and even form inputs.
-- Avoidance of Flashing Content: Flashing content can trigger seizures in people with conditions like photosensitive epilepsy and should be avoided.
+- Avoidance of Flashing Content: Flashing content, especially those that flash more than three times per second, should be avoided as they can trigger seizures in people with photosensitive epilepsy.
-- Testing: Finally, I learned that you should regularly test your website for accessibility.
-Tools like the WAVE Web Accessibility Evaluation Tool can help identify areas for improvement.
+- Testing and Validation: One of the most critical steps is to test the website's accessibility.
+Tools like the WAVE Web Accessibility Evaluation Tool can help identify areas of improvement.
+Additionally, getting feedback from users with disabilities can provide real-world insights into your website's accessibility.

 ## Conclusion
 The journey of creating an accessible website, while challenging, is deeply rewarding.
 It has broadened my understanding of web design from mere aesthetics to a more inclusive and holistic approach.
 Although making a site accessible might require additional effort, it ensures that everyone can benefit from the information and services provided, which, in my eyes, is a mark of true success in the digital landscape.